Logan-Sol/Dolphin-Image-Resize-ServiceMenu/README.md

 75%
 150%
 200%
-Original files are never overwritten.
+Original files are never overwritten
-Resized files are saved next to the original.
+Resized images are saved next to the original
-No kdialog or graphical popup is required.
+No kdialog or graphical popup is required
-Works with ImageMagick 6 (convert) and ImageMagick 7 (magick).
+Supports ImageMagick 7 (magick) and ImageMagick 6 (convert) Example
-Example

-Right-click an image in Dolphin:
+Right-click an image in Dolphin and select a resize option:

 Resize 25%
 Resize 50%